edvintranhoac/rxy/README.md

 ## Example

-Here is an example of using the ryx function and then explore the results using helper functions:
+Here is an example of using the ryx function and then explorting the results using helper functions:

 ``` r
 library(rxy)